Tonsillitis

 Tonsillitis prevention

 The germs that cause viral and bacterial tonsillitis are contagious.
 Therefore, the best prevention is to practice good hygiene.
-Teach your child to:
+Teach your child to:- Wash their hands thoroughly and frequently, especially after using the toilet and before eating.

 - Avoid sharing food, drinking glasses, water bottles or utensils.